pulumi/docs/content/docs/esc/environments/working-with-environments.md

     - configuration
 aliases:
   - /docs/pulumi-cloud/esc/environments/
+  - /docs/esc/environments/
 ---

 Pulumi ESC (Environments, Secrets, and Configuration) lets you define collections of configuration settings and secrets called _environments_ and use them in any application or service.
 Environments are YAML documents composed of static key-value pairs, programmatic expressions, dynamically retrieved values from supported providers including all major clouds through OpenID Connect (OIDC), and other Pulumi ESC environments.

-Environments are accessible with the standalone [`esc` CLI](/docs/install/esc/), the [`pulumi` CLI](/docs/install/), the [Pulumi SDK](https://github.com/pulumi/esc/issues/60), and the [Pulumi Cloud console](#editing-an-environment-as-yaml-in-the-pulumi-cloud-console) and [REST API](/docs/pulumi-cloud/cloud-rest-api/#environments), and you can have as many environments as you need.
+Environments are accessible with the standalone [`esc` CLI](/docs/install/esc/), the [`pulumi` CLI](/docs/install/), the [Pulumi SDK](/docs/esc/languages-sdks/), and the [Pulumi Cloud console](#in-the-pulumi-cloud-console) and [REST API](/docs/pulumi-cloud/cloud-rest-api/#environments), and you can have as many environments as you need.
 Pulumi ESC is a service of Pulumi Cloud and is currently in public preview.

 {{% notes type="info" %}}
 The examples below use the new `esc` CLI, but all `esc` subcommands are available on the `pulumi` CLI as well.
 The `pulumi` CLI also provides fully integrated support for configuring Pulumi stacks with Pulumi ESC.
-See [Using with Pulumi IaC](#using-environments-with-pulumi-iac) below for details.
+See [Using with Pulumi IaC](/docs/esc/integrations/infrastructure/pulumi-iac/) for details.
 {{% /notes %}}

 ## Creating a new environment